 In 1922 they discovered the burial place of the Egyptian pharaoh Tutankhamun.
-When they opened up his long abandoned tomb they found his linen curtains were still intact.
+When they opened up his long-abandoned tomb they found his linen curtains were still intact.
 More than 3 centuries later!

-They are a very strong material and even stronger when wet.
+Linen is a very strong material and even stronger when wet.

 They are naturally antibacterial and odor resistant.

-On the downside they can be a bit scratchy especially when new.
+On the downside, they can be a bit scratchy especially when new.
 They are also expensive but you pay for quality.

 For a towel that won’t stink up easily that you can use multiple times I always recommend linen.

 They are not as easy find.
 Always look for 100% linen.
 Here are 2 good options to consider for linen travel towels:

 The Sofia’s Linen comes in 2 sizes.
 The smaller one (25×52 inches) is great for light packing it’s a stretch of the imagination to call this a bath towel but it’s a good travel size if you are keeping it light.